Bengali language movement: Proposal for Romanisation of Bengali

-During that time, romanization of Bengali was also proposed along with other proposals regarding the determination of the state language of Pakistan.
+During that time, romanisation of Bengali was also proposed along with other proposals regarding the determination of the state language of Pakistan.
 After 1947, many other East Pakistani academics, including Muhammad Qudrat-i-Khuda and Nazirul Islam Mohammad Sufian, supported the idea of writing Bengali in Roman script.
 In 1948, Mohammad Ferdous Khan opposed it in his pamphlet "The language problem of today".

 Abul Fazl Muhammad Akhtar-ud-Din supported the Roman alphabet in his article entitled "Bangla Bornomalar Poribortton" (বাংলা বর্ণমালার পরিবর্ত্তন, Changes in the Bengali Alphabet) published in Daily Azad on 18 April 1949.

 The romanisation proposal continued on even after 1952.
 In 1957, the East Pakistan Education Commission recommended the use of the revised Roman script in adult education.

 Around 1957–1958, there was a significant demand for the use of Roman letters again.
 At that time Muhammad Abdul Hai and Muhammad Enamul Haque opposed it.

 Agitations of 1948

 Students of the University of Dhaka and other colleges of the city organised a general strike on 11 March 1948 to protest the omission of Bengali language from official use, including coins, stamps and recruitment tests for the navy.
 The movement restated the demand that Bengali be declared an official language of the Dominion of Pakistan.
 Political leaders such as Shamsul Huq, Sheikh Mujibur Rahman, Shawkat Ali, M Sirajul Islam, Kazi Golam Mahboob, Oli Ahad, Abdul Wahed and others were arrested during the rallies.
-Rally leader Mohammad Toaha was hospitalised after attempting to snatch a rifle from a police officer.
-Student leaders, including Abdul Matin and Abdul Malek Ukil took part in the procession.

-Agreement with Khwaja Nazimuddin
+Agreement with Khawaja Nazimuddin

 In the afternoon of 11 March, a meeting was held to protest police brutality and arrests.
 A group of students marching towards the chief minister Khawaja Nazimuddin's house was stopped in front of the Dhaka High Court.
 The rally changed its direction and moved in the direction of the Secretariat building.
 Police attacked the procession injuring several students and leaders, including A. K. Fazlul Huq.
 Continuing strikes were observed the following four days.
 Under such circumstances, the chief minister Nazimuddin signed an accord with the student leaders agreeing to some terms and conditions, without complying to the demand that Bengali be made a state language.
+On 6 April 1948, in East Bengal Assembly resolution was passed making Bengali an official language of the province by Nazimuddin led Muslim League government of East Bengal.